 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-The Augmentative Communication Program at Children's treats LKS.
+The Augmentative Communication Program at Boston Children's treats LKS.
 Our program is known internationally for its work with children and adults who are non-speaking or whose speech is severely impaired.
 The program provides comprehensive, state-of-the-art evaluation and treatment for children and adults with communication disorders.